gaurav-gupta-gtm/docker-project-using-compose-/README.md

 # docker-project-using-compose-
-#wordpress/mysql/phpmyadmin
+# wordpress/mysql/phpmyadmin
-#prerequired software:
+# prerequired software:
-#rhel 8, docker-ce, docker-compose
+# rhel 8, docker-ce, docker-compose
 # and you are ready to make a wordpress site.
-#command docker-compose up -d
+# command "docker-compose up -d"